-Search engines rely heavily on automated software to seek content on the internet.
+Search engines rely heavily on automated software to discover content on the internet.
 These automated software agents have many different names: spiders, crawlers, and bots.

-A search engine bot will discover and scan websites by following links through web pages.
-Googlebot is one of the most popular web crawlers in the world, covering roughly 65 to 70 percent of the market share, but other search engines have crawlers of their own too, like Bing's Bingbot.
+A search engine bot discovers and scans websites by following links through webpages.
+Googlebot has the highest visibility, covering roughly 65 to 70 percent of the market share, but other search engines have crawlers of their own too, like Bing's Bingbot.

 A quick overview on bots: Internet bots exist to help search engines learn about websites, navigate those websites, and get information about the content hosted on those websites.
-The collected data accumulates in an index, which helps deliver better search results to those who use Google as a search engine.
+The collected data accumulates in an index, which helps deliver better search results to those who use Google search.

-Other bots that perform good functions online include commercial crawlers, feed fetchers, and monitoring bots.
-Commercial crawlers identify the prices of various goods and services, feed fetchers retrieve data for Facebook and Twitter feeds, and monitor bots assess to web performance through different parts of the world and devices.
+Other good bots include commercial crawlers, feed fetchers, and monitoring bots.
+Commercial crawlers identify the prices of various goods and services, feed fetchers retrieve data for Facebook and Twitter feeds/apps, and monitor bots assess web performance through different parts of the world and devices.

 Reasons to Monitor Search Engine Bots